Coluding/Assessing-Efficiency-in-Domain-Specific-Transformer-Models/README.md

-## Bachelor thesis Lukas Bierling: Reversible dilated attention transformer to understand financial text data
+## Bachelor thesis Lukas Bierling: ReversibleDilatedBERT

 ### 1. Introduction
 This repository contains the code for a reversible dilated BERT like model to understand financial text data.